 Report your harvest

-• Log in with your DWR Customer ID number (on your hunting or combination license) and date of birth
+• Your DWR Customer ID number (on your permit)

 • The total number of days hunted